Workfare in the United Kingdom: Criticism

-The Trade Union Congress, a federation of trade unions in the United Kingdom, has stated that workfare is exploitation of the unemployed, "paying" them below the minimum wage.
-The Trade Union Congress also highlight that workfare is unfair to paid workers who find themselves in competition with unpaid workers.
+The Trades Union Congress, a federation of trade unions in the United Kingdom, has stated that workfare is exploitation of the unemployed, "paying" them below the minimum wage.
+The Trades Union Congress also highlight that workfare is unfair to paid workers who find themselves in competition with unpaid workers.
 In these cases the TUC claims that the result would be job losses and the deterioration of pay, overtime or other conditions.
 Employers who opted not to use workfare workers would also find themselves competing with other firms who are "effectively being subsidised".

 The Guardian newspaper claimed in February 2012 that businesses in the UK which take staff via "work for your benefits programmes" included Asda, Maplin, Primark, Holland & Barrett, Boots, and McDonald's.
 The policy is similar to that which the Conservative Party administration hoped to introduce in the mid to late 1990s, which would most likely have been carried through had John Major not been defeated by Tony Blair in the 1997 general election.

 Critics also ascertain that the majority of menial, low paid jobs would end up being carried out by people on workfare who, because they are working but unpaid, would not be counted among the unemployment figures.
 In an article in the Huffington Post, Dr Simon Duffy likened workfare to slavery.
 The Green Party of England and Wales has also voiced its opposition to workfare.

 Academics have argued that, as workfare participants are essentially providing work that is beneficial to the employer, whether public or private, they should be granted employment status (as a worker or an employee) or, at least, employment protection, even regardless of status.